Huang Huaqing: 1947–1969: Postwar service

 In politics, Huang continued to serve in roles like the Party Secretary of the CCP Harbin Special City Garrison Party Affairs Committee, the Political Commissar of the Harbin Special City Law Enforcement Brigade, the Director of the Harbin Special City Public Security General Brigade, and the Director of the Harbin City Reactionary Party and Organization Special Registration Work Committee.
 In 1958, after being transferred to Xi'an, he served as the Party Secretary of the Xi'an Hongqi Machinery Factory (now AVIC Xi'an Aircraft Industry Group).

-In the realm of public security, Huang served as the deputy director and, later, the Director-General of the Harbin Public Security Bureau from 1947–1949.
+In the realm of public security, Huang served as the deputy director and, later, the Director-General of the Harbin Public Security Bureau from 1947 to 1949.
 He also served as the Director of the Nanchang Public Security Bureau and the Deputy Commander of the Nanchang City Garrison Command.
-From 1951–1953, he served as the First deputy director of the Guangzhou Public Security Bureau and concurrently as the Political Commissar of the Guangzhou Public Security General Brigade.
+From 1951 to 1953, he served as the First deputy director of the Guangzhou Public Security Bureau and concurrently as the Political Commissar of the Guangzhou Public Security General Brigade.

 Huang also served in other areas of public life.
 In 1952, Huang was elected as a member of the Guangzhou Municipal People's Government.
-From 1953–1956, under the leadership of Ye Jianying, he served as the deputy director of the South China Land Reclamation General Bureau in Guangzhou and the Minister of the Social Department.
+From 1953 to 1956, under the leadership of Ye Jianying, he served as the deputy director of the South China Land Reclamation General Bureau in Guangzhou and the Minister of the Social Department.
 From 1965 to 1969, he served as the deputy director of the Northwest Branch of the Chinese Academy of Sciences.
-Huang then died in February of 1969.
+Huang then died in February 1969.